How to visualize a security program (in a way that is not overwhelming)

-In the past, a business would simply need to lock up each night, but modern times have proven that information security breaches are no longer an unlikely occurrence that only high-profile organizations must protect against.
-Every organization, regardless of size or industry, must consider how to properly keep critical operations and information secure.
+In the past, a business would simply need to lock up each night.
+Still, modern times have proven that information security breaches are no longer an unlikely occurrence that only high-profile organizations must protect against.
+Every organization, regardless of size or industry, must consider how to keep critical operations and information secure properly.

 Aligned with our vision of security for all, we want to help our clients understand their landscape of risks and vulnerabilities.
 We owe that to them.
-To a large degree this is what gets us out of bed in the morning and it is immensely rewarding to help clients understand these challenges in a manner that sets them up to take confident action.
+To a large degree, this gets us out of bed in the morning, and it is immensely rewarding to help clients understand these challenges in a manner that sets them up to take confident action.
 So how do we help them with this?
 Well, I’d like to share a few takeaways with you from the course of our work assessing and building security programs.

 One thing we consistently anticipate is helping prepare our clients for recommendations that are likely to come back after a risk or security assessment.
 This is particularly true for organizations operating at smaller than enterprise scale.

-Our approach is to detail a list of effective recommendations without overwhelming you, and provide you the directional plan that can be executed upon independent of our help.
+Our approach is to detail a list of effective recommendations without overwhelming you and provide you with a directional plan that can be executed independently of our help.
 But if we are not careful to position these items the right way, it can result in feeling like you have just received a flat list of things that need to be accomplished that’s much longer than you ever expected.

-This approach can especially provide additional value for smaller organizations that can’t accommodate staffing full-time roles or throwing large amounts of point-in-time funding to cover all their bases.
-“Depth and defense” is a phrase commonly used in the cyber space, and that makes sense, but there are many ways to go about trying to hit on an implementation that reflects those principles and applies it to your organizations current scenario.
+This approach can provide additional value for smaller organizations that can’t accommodate full-time staffing or throw large amounts of point-in-time funding to cover all their bases.
+“Depth and defense” is a phrase commonly used in cyberspace, which makes sense.
+Still, there are many ways to go about trying to hit on an implementation that reflects those principles and applies them to your organization’s current scenario.